CT scans are diagnostic tests that Medicare covers if they are medically necessary and a healthcare professional orders them.

 Original Medicare comprises Part A, covering inpatient hospital care, and Part B, covering outpatient medical care.

-Coverage may come from parts A or B, depending on the setting of the scan.
+Coverage may come from parts A or B, depending on where the scan takes place.

 Older male adult laying down in a hospital about to have a scan after asking does MEdicare cover CT scans.
 A male healthcare professional stands beside himShare on Pinterest